sdr-enthusiasts/plane-alert-db/README.md

 Think of categories like groups, with similar or related aircraft listed together.
 This allows you to easily select a subset of the list for your own use.
 The category names (and tags) come from my rather idiosyncratic sense of humour.
 If you have better suggestions I'm all ears.

-- Aerobatic Teams \- Red Arrows, Blue Angels etc. (59)
+- Aerobatic Teams \- Red Arrows, Blue Angels etc (59)
 - Army Air Corp \- UK Army Air Corp.
-Mainly Helicopters.
-(91)
+Mainly Helicopters (91)
 - As Seen on TV \- Companies and Brands (207)
 - Big Hello \- Large Helicopters (sic) (110)
 - Bizjets \- Fancy pants planes for fancy pants people (33)